neurobagel/documentation/docs/user_guide/production_deployment_with_own_proxy.md

 - For a `node` deployment follow the [node setup](production_deployment.md#node)
 - For a `portal` deployment follow the [portal setup](production_deployment.md#portal)

-!!! note "Do not launch the default deployment template"

-    Skip the launch step of the default deployment instructions.
-Deploying behind an existing proxy server requires a different docker compose file.
+??? info "Deploying behind an existing proxy uses a different Docker Compose recipe"

-    Trying to launch a default deployment template without the [default proxy service](#proxy-server) running will most likely fail.
+    Attempting to launch a `node` or `portal` using the default deployment recipe without the [proxy server](production_deployment.md#proxy-server) deployment recipe running will most likely fail.

 ## Default ports of services